i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - The unused ability Cacophony has been re-added as an alternative to Punk Rocker.
         - Pokemon with Cacophony do 1.5x damage with sound-based moves.
         - Pokemon with Cacophony will get a 10% boost to accuracy with sound-based moves.
-        - Currently only the Whismur and Kricketot line have Cacophony as their second ability.
+        - The Whismur and Kricketot line have Cacophony as their second ability.
     - Pokemon that evolve by trade can now evolve through the use of a Link Cable.
     - Pokemon that evolve by trade while holding an item can now evolve through the use of a Link Cable while holding that item.
     - Altering Cave's wild Pokemon changes every day.
         - Used to be part of an unreleased Mystery Gift.
     - Stats that change from a Pokemon's nature will be shaded.
     - Phione evolves into Manaphy at high friendship.
-    - Certain moves have type changes.
+    - Certain moves have changes in type and/or effect.
         - Splash
             - Water
             - Does damage during rain based on the user's weight.
+        - Cut
+            - High critical hit ratio.
+        - Strength
+            - 20% chance to flinch
     - Swarming Pokemon may now hold special items.
+        - (Implemented but no items yet.)
     - Castform gets a Sandy Form.
-(No sprite/design yet)
+        - (Implemented but no sprite yet)
     - Hidden Trees.
 Hidden Grotto-like interactable trees where each day, a Pokemon or item may drop from the tree.
         - All Hidden Tree Pokemon will have their hidden ability.
-        - (No Pokemon to obtain yet.)
+        - (Implemented but no Pokemon to obtain yet.)
     - Certain Pokemon will know moves as a baby just like Pichu and Volt Tackle.
         - Farfetch'd - Leek - Sky Attack
         - Chansey/Happiny - Lucky Punch - Mach Punch